Frederik Storm

-Frederik Storm (born 20 February 1989) is a Danish professional ice hockey player currently playing for Kölner Haie of the Deutsche Eishockey Liga (DEL).
-He participated at the 2011 IIHF World Championship as a member of the Denmark men's national ice hockey team.
+Frederik Storm (born 20 February 1989) is a Danish professional ice hockey player who is a winger for Kölner Haie of the Deutsche Eishockey Liga (DEL).
+He first participated as a member of the Denmark men's national ice hockey team at the 2011 IIHF World Championship.

 Career

 On 2 November 2016, Storm agreed to a three-year contract extension to remain with the Malmö Redhawks of the Swedish Hockey League (SHL).

 Following three seasons in the DEL with ERC Ingolstadt, Storm opted to remain in Germany by signing as a free agent to a one-year contract with fellow DEL outfit, Kölner Haie, on 3 May 2023.